Povstalec/StargateJourney/survival/finding_gate.md

 <details markdown="block">
 <summary><b>[Spoiler]</b> Stargate overworld generation</summary>
 By default, **two stargates** are generated in the **overworld** (this can be changed by [datapacks]({{ site.baseurl }}/datapacks)).
-Both gates are generated and buried underground.
+Both gates are generated and buried underground with DHD.
-The _[Alpha gate]({{ site.baseurl }}/structures/stargates/#buried-stargate)_ is generated in a horizontal position and with a seal.
+The [Alpha gate]({{ '/structures/stargates/#buried-stargate-the-alpha-gate' | absolute_url }}) is generated in a horizontal position and with a seal and abydos cartouche.
-The _[Beta gate]({{ site.baseurl }}/structures/stargates/#terra-gate)_ is generated in vertical position in a small cave.
+The [Beta gate]({{ '/structures/stargates/#terra-gate-the-beta-gate' | absolute_url }}) is generated in vertical position in a small cave.

 In the overworld, the map should always lead to the sealed alpha gate.
-Although there are known cases where it does not (usually when datapacks are involved), The problem is that you won't find the Abydos address cartouche.
+Although there are known cases where it does not (usually when datapacks are involved),
 </details>

 ## [Next page: Dialing]({{ site.baseurl }}/survival/dialing)